PluieElectrique/texture-atlas-renderer/README.md

 There's also a `--resample` option, which can be `nearest`, `bilinear` (the default), or `bicubic`.
 I recommend leaving it at `bilinear`, as `nearest` is low quality and `bicubic` can add white pixels to the borders of sprites.
 Of course, your results may differ.

+Finally, you can pass a symbol name with `--symbol` to render just that symbol.
+(By default, the whole animation is rendered.)

 ## Limitations

 * In certain configurations of transformed and nested symbol instances, symbols may randomly be scaled in size.
 This is a bug in the texture atlas export itself, so it can't be worked around.